jesse-rost/my-portfolio/hardware-health-monitor/README.md

 0x0199
 ```

-Writing this value allows the INA219 to:
+Programming this value allows the INA219 to perform current calculations internally, reducing processor workload and improving measurement accuracy.

-- Perform current calculations internally
-- Reduce MCU computation overhead
-- Improve measurement accuracy

 ---

-## 🎨 Shadow-Buffered Matrix Graphics & Custom Typography
+## Shadow-Buffered Graphics Engine

-The HT16K33 LED matrix controller does not provide native pixel-addressable text rendering.
+The HT16K33 does not provide native text-rendering functionality.

-To overcome this limitation, a custom graphics engine was implemented.
+To support dynamic numerical displays, a custom graphics engine was implemented.

 ### Custom Fonts

-Two compact bitmap font sets were designed:
+Two bitmap font sets were created:

-- 3×5 font for numerical values
+- 3×5 numeric font
-- 3×3 font for engineering units
+- 3×3 engineering unit font

-### Shadow Buffer Rendering
+### Shadow Buffer

 ```c
 uint8_t shadowBuffer[16];
 ```

-Characters are rendered into an off-screen memory buffer before being transmitted to the display.
+All rendering occurs in memory before transmission.

-### Atomic Display Updates
+### Atomic Updates

 Once rendering is complete:

-- The entire 16-byte frame buffer is transmitted over I2C
+- The entire 16-byte frame buffer is transmitted in a single I2C transaction
 - Display flicker is eliminated
 - Bus traffic is minimized

-This approach provides smooth updates while maintaining deterministic rendering behavior.

 ---

-# 📂 Repository Layout
+# Repository Layout

 ```text
 hardware-health-monitor/